How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 "You can call it the second Minnesota," Kemal Welyali says.

-At the peak of the protest movement, images from Shashamane played all over Jawar's Oromia Media Network, showing young men running crossing their arms in protests or desolate streets during the nationwide strike earlier this year — not a single business open, not one truck shuttling goods out to the capital.
+At the peak of the protest movement, images from Shashamane played all over Jawar's Oromia Media Network, showing young men running, crossing their arms in protest, or desolate streets during the nationwide strike earlier this year — not a single business open, not one truck shuttling goods out to the capital.

 Kemal played a central organizing role.
 He took every opportunity to speak about corruption and minority rule, even at funerals and weddings.
 It was time, he preached, to stand up to a cruel government.
 He says he spoke mostly to the older folks, because he knew when the young people took to the streets, they would need their elders' support.